Treehouse of Horror XXII: In the Na'vi

 In a parody of Avatar, taking place in the future, Krusty the Clown sends the military force to the planet Rigel 7 to find the a sacred extract Hilarrium, so he can easily entertain his Nazi audience.
 The military recruits Bart and Milhouse to befriend the alien race in avatar bodies.
 They succeed in this and Bart ends up getting Kang's daughter pregnant after falling in love with her.
 They go to the queen, whose extract used to reduce the mood swings of pregnant women is the Hilarrium they're looking for.
 Milhouse then contacts the military of their location, which then attacks the natives.
 In the battle, the natives are helped by all the animals of the planet, which eventually defeats the military.
 Kang and Kodos then admit that they would have just given the Hilarrium to the humans if they just asked.

 Ending

-At the end, Carol of the Bells (from Home Alone) is played as all of the characters that appeared say various things about Christmas, such as Marge saying that making a sweater causes 27 people to lose their jobs.
+At the end, Carol of the Bells is played as all of the characters that appeared say various things about Christmas, such as Marge saying that making a sweater causes 27 people to lose their jobs.
 At the very end, Grampa shows up in a black tutu, asking when the Black Swan comes up, leaving everyone unsure what to tell him.